linode/docs/docs/platform/linode-status-page/index.md

 - If you would like to unsubscribe, click on the **Cancel Subscription** link in the Subscriber section of the page and follow the prompt.

 {{< note >}}
-You can unsubscribe from SMS alerts by replying to any text message alert with the word "STOP".
+You can unsubscribe from SMS notifications by replying to any text message notification with the word "STOP".
 {{</ note >}}

 **RSS**